LinuxSecurity.com

 Product: Red Hat Enterprise Linux

-Updated autofs packages are now available to fix a security flaw for Red
+Updated autofs packages that fix a security issue are now available for Red

 Hat Enterprise Linux 5.